Muhammad ibn al-Qasim: Conquest of valley of Sindh

 The first town assaulted in Muhammad ibn al-Qasim's Sindh campaign was Debal and upon the orders of al-Hajjaj, he exacted retribution on Debal by giving no quarter to its residents or priests and destroying its great temple.
-From Debal, the Arab army then marched northeast taking towns such as Nerun and Sadusan (Sehwan) without fighting.
+From Debal, the Arab army then marched north-east taking towns such as Nerun and Sadusan (Sehwan) without fighting.
 One-fifth of the war booty including slaves were remitted to al-Hajjaj and the Caliph.
 The conquest of these towns was accomplished with relative ease; however, Dahir's armies being prepared on the other side of the Indus had not yet been confronted.
 In preparation to meet them, Muhammad returned to Nerun to resupply and receive reinforcements sent by al-Hajjaj.
 Camped on the east bank of the Indus, Muhammad ibn al-Qasim sent emissaries and bargained with the river Jats and boatmen.
 Upon securing the aid of Mokah Basayah, "the King of the island of Bet", Muhammad crossed over the river where he was joined by the forces of the Thakore of Bhatta and the western Jats.

-At Ar-rur (Rohri) Muhammad ibn al-Qasim was met by Dahir's forces and the eastern Jats in battle.
+At Aror (Rohri) Muhammad ibn al-Qasim was met by Dahir's forces and the eastern Jats in battle.
 Dahir died in the battle, his forces were defeated and Muhammad ibn al-Qasim took control of Sindh.
-In the wake of the battle enemy soldiers were executed —though artisans, merchants, and farmers were spared —and Dahir and his chiefs, the "daughters of princes" and the usual fifth of the booty and slaves were sent to al-Hajjaj.

 Soon the capitals of the other provinces, Brahmanabad, Alor (Battle of Aror) and Multan, were captured alongside other in-between towns with only light Muslim casualties.
 Multan was a key site in the Hindu religion.
 Usually after a siege of a few weeks or months the Arabs gained a city through the intervention of heads of mercantile houses with whom subsequent treaties and agreements would be settled.
 After battles all fighting men were executed and their wives and children enslaved in considerable numbers and the usual fifth of the booty and slaves were sent to al-Hajjaj.
 The general populace was encouraged to carry on with their trades and taxes and tributes settled.